Introduction:

 12.2.
 Tools for the Job

 Google Analytics is free and insightful.
 For more detailed insights, premium tools like MonsterInsights, starting at £79 per year, can be considered.
+Knowing the cost of a WordPress website is crucial for planning.
+Enhance your site-building experience with the top drag-and-drop WordPress page builders available.

 Conclusion: The Holistic Approach to WordPress Websites